 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 20% for employers and 5.5 to 12.5% for employees.
-The estimated value of employer contributions for the forthcoming year is £68k (2020: £66k).
+The agreed contribution rates for future years are 22.5% for employers and 5.5 to 12.5% for employees.